oikos-cash/oikos/publish/README.md

 ## Generate token file

-Th `generate-token-list` command will generate an array of token proxy addresses for the given deployment to be used in the Synthetix website.
+Th `generate-token-list` command will generate an array of token proxy addresses for the given deployment to be used in the Oikos website.
 The command outputs a JSON array to the console.

 ```bash
 # output a list of token addresses, decimals and symbol names for all the token proxy contracts